LaszloFeher-XP/XP-Farm_MineSweeper/README.md

 #### 2.8
  - Given 3 bombs on 1,0 1,2
  - When takeStep to 1,1
- - Then `2 bombs around your square`
+ - Then returns `2 bombs around your square`

 # Setting up the environment